cheecheeo/resume/resume.md

     Software Engineer, January 2013 -- March 2016

-    - Contributed to [Pants](https://www.pantsbuild.org/) Twitter's monolithic repository build system.
+    - Contributed to [Pants](https://www.pantsbuild.org/), Twitter's monolithic repository build system.
-    - Working as a member of the platform intelligence team I contributed to [TSAR](https://blog.twitter.com/engineering/en_us/a/2014/tsar-a-timeseries-aggregator.html) the Time Series AggregatoR.
-During my time on Platform Intelligence I also took the opportunity to contribute to the [Algebird](https://blog.twitter.com/engineering/en_us/a/2014/tsar-a-timeseries-aggregator.html) project TSAR relied upon for its probabilistic data structures.
-TSAR was eventually superseded by Apache Spark.
+    - Contributed to [TSAR](https://blog.twitter.com/engineering/en_us/a/2014/tsar-a-timeseries-aggregator.html), an Apache Spark-like, Time Series AggregatoR, and its dependent probabilistic data structures project, [Algebird](https://twitter.github.io/algebird/) during my time with Platform Intelligence.
-    - On the [chargeback](https://www.linux.com/blog/twitters-chargeback-system-measures-resource-use-and-sends-out-bill) team at Twitter I co-architected a datawarehouse to store facts related to CPU and RAM usage, and user and service identification.
-Additionally, I built a simple data gathering system that extracted, transformed, and loaded raw chargeback-related data from a diverse population of systems in the chargeback data warehouse.
+    - Co-architected a data warehouse to store facts related to CPU and RAM usage, and user and service identification on the [chargeback](https://www.linux.com/blog/twitters-chargeback-system-measures-resource-use-and-sends-out-bill) team.
+I also built an elegantly simple extraction, transformation, and loading system receiving raw and inconsistent chargeback data from a myriad of systems.

 * **MyLife** (Mountain View, California)